donnell-f/regextool/README.md

 ./regextool -s "lorax lorrey lord lorem ipsum legit lorem..." -r "(lor)(\S+)" -g 2
 ```
 Note: examples are intended to run from the project directory.

+### Warnings:
+- Because this is a CLI app, you may have to double escape your regex.
+For instance the \w token (any non-whitespace) should be typed as \\w.
+- This is Java regex so it may work slightly differently than the PCRE regex we all know and love.